Rochelle Ballard

 Rochelle Ballard (born February 13, 1971) is an American professional surfer and a veteran of the Association of Surfing Professionals (ASP) World Championship Tour.
-She co-founded International Women's Surfing (IWS) and has appeared in several movies and television shows, most notably, Blue Crush, Step Into Liquid, and Beyond the Break.
+She co-founded International Women's Surfing (IWS) and has appeared in several movies and television shows, including, Blue Crush, Step Into Liquid, and Beyond the Break.

 Early life

 Ballard was born Rochelle Gordines in Montebello, California on February 13, 1971.
 Her parents moved to the island of Kauai in Hawaii when she was six months old.
-With the encouragement of Margo Oberg, Ballard started surfing at 12 years old.
-Oberg had been a top surfing professional for more than three decades and was a mentor to Ballard when she was first learning to surf at Kauai's north shore.
+With the encouragement of Margo Oberg, another accomplished female surfer, Ballard started surfing at 11 years old.